sentry97/sentry97/README.md

 - 👋 Hi, I’m @sentry97
-- 🌱 I’m currently learning mobile app development and web design for current and future upcoming projects.
+- 🌱 I’m currently specializing in Back End and Front End development of Databases and UI.
+I am also learning more on Robotics and AI in general.
 - 💞️ I’m looking to collaborate on projects and exercises that involve the same in the future.
-- 📫 email me :spliffted7@gmail.com
+- 📫 email me :teddynyaga84@gmail.com

 <!---
 sentry97/sentry97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.